verticalsoftware/vertical-spectreconsolelogger/docs/formatting.md

 Secondly, you may decorate `ICustomFormatter` implementations with the `TypeFormatter` attribute and call a single method to register them all with assembly scanning.

-> ⚠️Important
->
-> Make sure your type can be created by activation (e.g. has a parameterless public default constructor).

 ```csharp
 [TypeFormatter(typeof(Customer))]
 public class CustomerFormatter : ICustomFormatter